Dmytro-Leonov/WaveFunctionCollapse/README.md

 2. Create virtual environment and download all required libraries into it
 3. Run `main.py` using created virtual environment

+# How to add your tile sets

+To add your own tile set you should just copy it to the `TileSets` folder, and you'll see it available as a choice when running the program.

+# How can I see generated images and animation

+All images are saved in the `GeneratedImages` folder and animations - in the `GeneratedAnimations` folder

 # About this implementation

 You can view original WaveFunctionCollapse repository [here](https://github.com/mxgmn/WaveFunctionCollapse).